 - Coupon!
 ONLY clip coupons for things that you would normally buy.
 You don’t want to buy something that you don’t need just because you have a coupon.

-- Comparison Shop.
+- Comparison shop.
 Buy items where they are the cheapest.
 For instance, I know that one grocery chain near me sells milk for $2.59 per gallon, but another chain sells it for $4.29 per gallon.
 Shop multiple stores to get the best deals.

-- Use Coupon Apps.
+- Use coupon apps.
 Apps like Ibotta and Checkout 51 actually pay you for purchasing certain products.
 If it’s a product that you were going to purchase anyway, you win!
 Check out my step-by-step guide on the 3 ways to get cash back with Ibotta!

 - Drink tap water.
 Ditch the bottled water, juice, and soda.
 Tap water is FREE (well, almost – you do have to pay your water bill)!

-Easy Ways to Save Money on Vehicle Expenses
+How to Save Money on Vehicle Expenses

 - Stay on top of vehicle maintenance.
 Make sure to do regular maintenance on your vehicle to avoid more costly future repairs.
 I have a friend that “blew up” the engine in her vehicle because she failed to change the oil regularly.
 Fifteen thousand dollars later, she wished she had paid the $59 for regular oil changes.